 - CDC Level: 3

-- Entry Restrictions: A negative Covid test is required 72 hours before the flight and again upon arrival.
-Self quarantine is no longer required for passengers arriving in Jordan, but quarantine conditions may change between now and August.
+- Entry Restrictions: A negative Covid test before the flight is no longer required.
+Quarantine conditions may change between now and your arrival date.

 - There will be smaller class sizes;